-It is easy to fall into the trap of thinking there isn’t time or that it isn’t necessary on this particular communication.
+It is easy to fall into the trap of thinking there isn’t the time or that it isn’t necessary on this particular communication.
 Or, maybe you were told the document only had to be a rough draft.
-Regardless, it is always a good habit of either hiring a third party to review your work, or, simply save your work and come back to it in 24 hours to have a look with fresh eyes.
+Regardless, it is always a good habit of either hiring a third party to review your work or simply save your work and come back to it in 24 hours to have a look with fresh eyes.
 I am always amazed when I look back at my work from the prior day and reflect “What was I thinking?”

-Here are five benefits of following a good editing process or having a good editor:
+Here are five benefits of following a good editing process, or having a good editor:

 - Ensures your written message matches what you were trying to say

 - Helps to condense and improve the efficiency of your writing

 - Questions your flow of thoughts, ensuring there’s good logic

 - Tells you if your content is too technical or if it doesn’t make sense, at least to the general public; it is very easy to “get into the weeds” about a topic you are very knowledgeable about

 - Asks questions or presents an alternative perspective that you might not have considered; in the case of a blog, this feedback might be an excellent follow-up for a new post